Charles A. Dana (philanthropist): Personal life

 Dana died on November 27, 1975, at Wilton, Connecticut and was buried at Pine Hill Cemetery in Brandon, Vermont.
 His widow died at the New York Hospital-Cornell Medical Center, after a long illness, in 1982.

-Legacy and philanthropy

-He was inducted into the Automotive Hall of Fame in 1978.
-After acquiring a sizable fortune, Dana began donating large sums to hospitals and small universities, including Skidmore College, Middlebury College, Bates College, Colby College, Guilford College, Davidson College, Stetson University College of Law, and Tufts University.

 In 1950 Dana founded the Dana Foundation, which originally focused on higher education, later focusing on brain science and other scientific research on human health.
 The foundation's support for the Sidney Farber Cancer Institute resulted in it being renamed the Dana–Farber Cancer Institute in 1983.